PaulieB14/paulies-grt-subgraph/README.md

 bash
 Copy code
 cd paulies-grt-subgraph
-...
-(Include other setup steps, like installing dependencies, setting environment variables, etc.)

-Deployment
-(If you have steps or commands for deploying the subgraph, add them here.)

 Queries
 To test the subgraph, you can use the following basic query:

 graphql
-Copy code
 {
   transferEvents(first: 5) {
     id